Founder, Aneden Gives

 BOARD CERTIFIED Obstetrics and Gynecology

 Dr. Kristin Brigger is Board Certified in Obstetrics and Gynecology.
-She joined Complete Women’s Care Center in 2010.
+She practices at Bella Obstetrics and Gynecology.
 Originally from Beaumont, Texas, she graduated Magna Cum Laude from Texas A&M University in 2002 with a Bachelor of Science in Biomedical Sciences.
 In 2006, she earned her Medical Doctorate from The University of Texas Medical School at Houston.
 Dr. Brigger completed her residency training in Obstetrics and Gynecology at Memorial Hermann Hospital in 2010.

 During her junior year in medical school, Dr. Brigger was elected to the Alpha Omega Alpha national medical honor society.
 In residency, Dr. Brigger received the Residency Teaching Award and was an Administrative Chief Resident from 2009-2010.
 Dr. Brigger has been honored as a “Texas Super Doctor Rising Star” in Texas Monthly Magazine every year, which is a prestigious award given to outstanding young physicians who have been in practice less than 10 years.
 She has also received Vitals “Patient Choice” award for multiple years.